-- Site preparation including excavation and installation of drainage systems as required. - Forming and pouring concrete leveling pad(s). - Mark wall layout line on leveling pad(s). - Construction of the Reinforced Earth structure consisting of the erection and positioning of facing panels, installation of joint materials, connection of reinforcing strips, placement and compaction of Select Granular Backfill. - Placement of any concrete coping, traffic barrier, or other C.I.P.
-Concrete as required.
+- Site preparation including excavation and installation of drainage systems as required. - Forming and pouring concrete leveling pads. - Mark wall layout line on leveling pads. - Construction of the Reinforced Earth structure consisting of the erection and positioning facing panels, installation of joint materials, connection of reinforcing strips, and placement and compaction of Select Granular Backfill. - Placement of any concrete coping, traffic barrier, or other C.I.P. concrete as required. - Design and installation of fall protection systems.